vijaymathew/slogan/README.md

     3. Build a language runtime that has distributed computing built-into its core.

 This implementation, built on top of the Gambit Scheme platform, is the specification of the language.
 It also acts as a playground for language design ideas.
-It has an interpreter and a compiler that generates platform specific executable binaries.
+It comes with an interpreter and a compiler that generates platform specific executable binaries.

 ###Building and running Slogan